kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** Will dive into making a filterable menu based on categories.
 This is a next step to learn well.

 **Link to work:** https://github.com/kodeFant/kodefant-mat

+### Day 20: October 23th, 2018

+#####

+**Today's Progress:** I want to see how filtering in React is solved by others, so I treated myself to some video coursing today.
+I have done some filtering before, but it has not quite stuck to my mind.

+**Thoughts:** React has released a new version with easy functionality for lazy-loading any route or page.
+Sounds pretty awesome.

+**Plans for tomorrow:** Finish React course on filtering and